jaescalo/terraform-akamai-examples/README.md

     - **Specific to Property-Manager**: assign the most recent dated `rule_format` (i.e. v2023-01-05) in any API driven workflow.
 Otherwise, if you assign the `latest` rule format to your rule tree, features update automatically to their most recent version.
 This may abruptly result in errors if JSON objects your rules specify no longer comply with the most recent feature's set of requirements.

 - **Terraform State File**: for security and collaboration reasons storing the state file in your version control repository is not a good practice and instead you should use a remote backend.
 Some remote backends support collaboration, locking, encryption and other features.
 Always check [Hashicorp's documentation](https://developer.hashicorp.com/terraform/cdktf/concepts/remote-backends) for the list of supported remote backends.

+- **Lifecycle Ignore**: for arguments that may change frequently (e.g. activation notes which include the commit ID, which should not trigger an activation on every commit) and should not be considered as a change use the Terraform lifecycle:
+    ```
+    lifecycle {
+        ignore_changes = [
+            version_notes,
+        ]
+    }
+    ```

+- **Advanced Metadata**: any advanced metadata (XML) must be refactored to conditions and behaviors that the UI supports.
+    - Property Manager: refactor to Property Manager conditionals and behaviors.
+If this is not possible then create a custom behavior for the advanced XML.
+    - WAF: in the case of custom rules these don't need to be added to the TF code and instead the ID can be referenced in other parts of the code.

 - [Best Practices for Terraform by Google](https://cloud.google.com/docs/terraform/best-practices-for-terraform): great writing on overall TF practices for syntax, collaboration, code optimization and reutilization.